filecoin-project/specs/README.md

 https://beta.spec.filecoin.io is the user-friendly website rendering, which we recommend for reading this repository.
 The website is updated automatically with every merge to `beta`.

+## Previous version
+You can find the previous version of the Filecoin Spec in the master branch [here](https://github.com/filecoin-project/specs/tree/master).

 ## Install

 ```sh